 • The first-ever IMS Three Minute Thesis (3MT®) Competition

 • A 5G Summit showcasing next-generation wireless technologies

-• An Executive Forum to discuss the latest in 5G and Internet of Things (IoT)
+• An Executive Forum and Reception to discuss the latest in 5G from the perspectives of various "insiders"

 • RF Boot Camp – a three-quarter day course on RF/microwave basics

 • The first-ever IMS Exhibitor Workshops for exhibitors to present the technology behind their products

 • Networking Events including Young Professionals and Women in Microwaves events

 • Student Design, Student Paper, Industry Paper, and Advanced Practice Paper Competitions